lab-of-biochemai/DeepSeMS/README.md

 # DeepSeMS
-DeepSeMS is a AI-based tool to characterize the chemical structures of natural molecules produced by microbes from biosynthetic gene clusters that encoding secondary metabolites.
+DeepSeMS is a large language model (LLM) based on Transformer architecture to characterize the chemical structures of natural molecules produced by microbes from biosynthetic gene clusters that encoding secondary metabolites.
 ## Publication
 In submission.
 ## Requirements